TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

             'Authorization': f'Bearer {token}',
         }

-Then its just a matter of attaching those headers to our request:
+Then it's just a matter of attaching those headers to our request:

     #!python
     resp = await sess.post(f'https://{service}.{project}.thekev.in/resource',